ShivankK26/Router-Academy-Courses/docs/intro.md

 # Introduction

-Welcome to the Router Protocol CookBook!
-This Page serves as a Guide to the Structure and Content of the CookBook.
+Welcome to the Router Protocol Courses Section!
+This Page serves as a Guide to the Structure and Content of all the Courses.

 ## Company Information